-The idea of eClosings has been around for quite some time with several states performing various versions of them.
+The idea of eClosings, or remote closings, has been around for quite some time with several states performing various versions of them.
 Most recently, North Carolina completed its first ever eClosing in May.
 Since then, the process was taken a step further with promises of parties being able to close without ever leaving their homes.
 Whether the initial plan for eClosings, where the closing is paperless but parties are still required to be present and sign documents, with a Notary present, on a mutual tablet; or this recent step removing the need to ever meet, it seems clear that eClosings will soon close the electronic gap in the closing process.

 The following articles discuss the most recent innovations in eClosings:

 United Wholesale Completes First eClosing